Deborah-Kamikazi/-alu-shell/io_redirections_and_filters/README.md

 ##20
 This script removes all letters c and C from the input.
 ##21
-This script reverses the input tex.
+This script reverses the input texi.
+##22
+This script displays all users and their home directories from the /etc/passwd file, sorted by usernames.